Tips for Cleaning Your AC System

-With summer coming to an end in Payson, now is a great time to get a kick start on air conditioner maintenance.
+With summer coming to an end in Payson, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t washed it recently, it could be full of dirt and yard waste.
-This buildup can reduce your unit’s efficiency and cause it to break down.
-Or make it wear out more quickly.
+If you haven’t cleaned it lately, it could be blocked with dirt and debris from your yard.
+This accumulation can limit your unit’s efficiency and cause it to stop working.
+Or make it wear out sooner.

-We advise having your air conditioning system professionally tuned-up once a year.
+We suggest having your air conditioning system professionally maintained every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy expenses.
+A clean unit can be more energy efficient, which could save you money on utility bills.

-Consistent AC maintenance also helps our technicians spot and handle small issues before they turn into high-priced problems.
+Routine AC maintenance also helps our technicians spot and handle slight issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing